Jicxer/cs-340-flask/README.md

 Things to do:
-1) Test and implement other entries on tables for the database
-2) Fix a many to many relationship type
+1) Fix a many to many relationship type
-3) Host local implementation on heroku
+2) Host local implementation on heroku
-4) Implement update/delete
+3) Search Query